tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning
- - TCR RNA expression doesn’t affect clonotype quantification, **meaning that you can't infer clonotype frequencies from RNA levels?**
+ - TCR RNA expression doesn’t affect clonotype quantification, **meaning that you can rather reliably infer clonotype frequencies from RNA levels, previously thought to be biased by different RNA abundances**
 ## Introduction
  - TCR repertoire refers to assembly of TCR sequences
 ## Other TCRseq methods